csb-toolbox/CSB/README.txt

     $ python $LIB/csb/test/app.py -h

-For more details on our test framework, including guidelines for writing unit test, please refer to the API documentation, package "csb.test".
+For more details on our test framework, including guidelines for writing unit tests, please refer to the API documentation, package "csb.test".

 Running CSB Applications